 - Sauteed spinach, swiss chard, or arugula,

-- A simple side salad,
+- A simple side salad, or why not this extra protein salad,

 - Cornbread, garlic bread, or dinner rolls.